dawnofcd/SpotifyClone/README.md

-# 🎧 Spotify Clone – React + Tailwind CSS
+# 🎧 Spotify ClonePlayer – React + Tailwind CSS

 A lightweight Spotify UI clone built using **React**, **Tailwind CSS**, and **Context API**.
 This project demonstrates audio playback, dynamic state management, and a responsive layout inspired by Spotify.